Melatonin: Nature's Sleeping Pill?

 It seems reasonable, then, that taking melatonin supplements would be a natural way to improve sleeping patterns.
 After all, if melatonin deficiency is causing the problem, shouldn't additional melatonin solve the problem?
 Most (though not all) studies have found benefits with melatonin for treating jet lag.
 However, melatonin has not shown consistent benefits for other types of insomnia.

 Mixed results have been seen especially with the use of melatonin for treating insomnia related to shift work, or the typical insomnia that occurs with age.
 Not only have many studies failed to find melatonin helpful, those studies with positive results found widely varying benefits.
 For example, some studies found a decreased time to falling asleep, but no change in sleep throughout the night, while others found the reverse.
-These differences have not followed dose or type of melatonin in any obvious way, making them somewhat suspect.
+Also differences in dose or type of melatonin make them even harder to interpret.
 More research is needed to straighten out the contradictions.

 Melatonin may cause drowsiness, decreased mental attention, and balance problems, which can last for 2-6 hours.
 Because of these effects, never take melatonin before driving or operating machinery.
 Some experts recommend against taking melatonin if you have a serious condition, like depression, schizophrenia, or an autoimmune disease.
 In addition, it is not known what the long-term health risks are for taking this hormone over an extended period of time.